iamkirankumaryadav/Library/Data Science/Missing Data.md

 - Data was accidentally shared from the train set to the test set.

 ### Disadvantage
-- Imputation changes the distribution and the statistical properties of the dataset.
+- Imputation can alter the distribution and statistics of the dataset.
-- Statistical Properties: Mean, median, mode, variance, standard deviation of the sample.
+- **Statistical Properties:** Mean, median, mode, variance, and standard deviation of the sample.
-- Imputation might bring skewness and new outliers in the dataset.
+- Imputation might introduce skewness or new outliers in the dataset.
-- Imputation changes the correlation among features and the impact of independent variables on the target variable.
+- Imputation changes the correlation between features and the impact of independent variables on the target variable.

 <h3 name="assign">3.
 Assign a Unique Category (Categorical Data) | Flag (Numeric Value)</h3>

-- Assign a **unique** category for data with **missing values** or assign with a "Missing" flag or some binary flag.
+- Assign a unique category for missing data or use a "Missing" flag (binary flag)
-- **Flag** the **numeric** missing data with -1 or 0.
-- Create a difference between missing data and remaining non-missing data.
+- Flag the numeric missing data with -1 or 0 to creates a clear distinction between missing and non-missing data.

 <h3 name="predict">4.
 Predict Missing Value</h3>

-- Fill missing data with the help of other **features** by **predicting** them (**Multivariate** imputation)
+- Multivariate imputation: Fill missing data by predicting from other features.
-- Use the non-missing data (rows) as the **train** set and missing data (rows) as the **test** set.
+- Use non-missing rows as the train set and missing rows as the test set.
-- Interpolation: Predict missing data with the range of date and time (Time series forecasting)
+- Interpolation: Predict missing values based on time or date ranges (used in time series).

 ```python
 from sklearn.linear_model import LinearRegression